-The Academic Procedures Committee (APC) is a standing committee of the faculty charged with ruling on student petitions for exceptions to the academic rules and regulations of the faculty.
+The Academic Procedures Committee (APC) is a standing committee of faculty members charged with ruling on student petitions for exceptions to the academic rules and regulations of the College.

 The Committee assumes in its deliberations that the College's academic rules and regulations ensure the standards that mark a Pomona College education.
 You should not present a petition to the Committee on the basis of a fundamental disagreement with a rule or regulation.